Midterm election 2018: Twitter reacts to Democrats gaining control of the House

 Now that the dust in beginning to settle, it looks like Republicans will retain control of the Senate.

-Ted Cruz looks to have narrowly been re-elected in an intensely close race with Democrat Beto O'Rourke.
+Ted Cruz has narrowly been re-elected in an intensely close race with Democrat Beto O'Rourke.
 That was a major talking point online and an important one.
 Cruz's victory most likely secured control of the Senate for the Republicans.

+If you've spent any time on Twitter, you're probably aware: Twitter and Cruz don't really get along.

-But perhaps the biggest news of the night: most are now calling the House for the Democrats.
+But perhaps the biggest news of the night: most have called the House for the Democrats.

 A number of polls have been released, putting a temperature gauge to the mood of the nation.
 Brett Kavanaugh being confirmed to the Supreme Court was apparently front and center of many voters' minds.